-The Board of Pensions recently enacted changes to basic level insurance coverages for eligible ministers and other church employees whose congregations contribute to the P&B Fund, according to Kevin P. Gilmore, director of Pensions and Benefits USA.
+The Board of Pensions recently enacted changes to basic level insurance coverages for eligible ministers whose congregations contribute to the P&B Fund, according to Kevin P. Gilmore, director of Pensions and Benefits USA.

 “In recent years, we had provided a single-tier basic life insurance benefit of $15,000 for ministers,” Gilmore said.
 “In February, the Board of Pensions approved our recommendation to change this to a multi-tier benefit to provide protection for our pastors and their spouses during the stages of life when it will do the most good.”

 As of January 1, 2021, basic coverages for active eligible ministers are:

 - $30,000 survivor benefit for ministers age 50 or less;